 Fill out an application online: www.saintpaul.edu/Apply

 Complete Assessment tests or request a transcript review by the Transfer Center to waive assessments

 If you have already completed reading, English, math or writing courses at another college your assessments could be waived.
 If we have already received your official transcript: send an E-mail to the Transfer Center.

 If you took the ACT exam, your assessments could be waived.
 To determine if you can be exempt from taking all or portions of the assessment based on documentation of subject area test scores on the ACT test, please refer to: Minnesota State Colleges and Universities Procedure 3.3.1, Part 6, Subpart C. An unofficial copy of your ACT test score can be brought to Enrollment Services for review.

 If we have not received an official transcript, bring a copy of an unofficial transcript to the Transfer Center to have it reviewed.
 You will then be assigned some or all of the assessment tests depending on the results of this review.
 More assessment information is available online: www.saintpaul.edu/Assessment

 - Send official transcripts to the Saint Paul College Records Office.

-Allow 4 weeks for a transcript evaluation to be completed.
+Allow 4 weeks for a transcript evaluation to be completed after you have been admitted to a major at Saint Paul College.
 Once your transcript has been evaluated, you will receive an email regarding applicable transfer credits.
 You can then view your Interactive Degree Audit to see the credits that have transferred.
 The Interactive Degree Audit is a tool to assist you in tracking your progress toward your degree.
 You can access it by following these steps: